Jozty/website/content/functions/tail.md

 ---
-title: tail function
+title: Tail function
-description: a thorough tour of tail function
+description: Returns all but the first element of `functor`.
+Accepts array-like(including string).
+keywords: Tail
 ---

 ## Tail